Home » Raising Alpacas » What to Know About Alpaca Shearing

 Me and Nibbler Before Shearing

 This is me and my favorite gal Nibbler before shearing.
-It’s during COVID, so both of us are in desperate need of a haircut.
+It was during COVID, so both of us are in desperate need of a haircut.

-• Keep the alpacas as dry as possible, even if you need to lock them in the barn to do so.
+• Keep the alpacas as dry as possible.
+If you need to lock them in the barn the night before, do so.

 • Remove any straw you have on the barn floor.
-This makes cleaning the fiber much easier.
+This makes shearing easier for the professionals and cleaning the fiber much easier for the owner or mill.

 • Vacuum or blow out the fiber the day before shearing.
 The more vegetation you remove, the less “stuff” that will interfere with the shearing process and get stuck in your fiber during processing.

-• Pen the alpaca up for less stress and drama.
-By keeping them in a smaller space, you’ll be able to quickly move them through the shearing process.
+• Place the alpacas in a smaller space, so they will feel more secure and you’ll be able to quickly move them through the shearing process.
 This will be less drama for you and much less stress on the alpacas.

 • Buy three clear trash bags for each alpaca.